hennypurwadi/GPT3_Embedding_for_QuestionAnswering/README.md

-# Perfect Question Answering using GPT3 Embeddings
+## If we want to train LLM with specific Question-Answering, for example about specifict product,
-## The embedding results are better than the fine-tuned results.
+## the embedding results are better than the fine-tuned results.
 The answers are specifically correct.
 -------------------------------------------

 ### Training data: